- Undergraduate Admissions+

 Pembroke's tutors are themselves all engaged in research across the breadth of the field.
 Professor Nick Kruger's research explores the metabolic networks of plants.

-Associate Professor, Dr Roberto Salguero-Gómez was recently awarded with John Fell Fund for his research into caloric restriction in stochastic environments.
+Associate Professor, Dr Roberto Salguero-Gómez was recently awarded a grant for his research into caloric restriction in stochastic environments.

 Tutorial Fellow and Associate Professor Dr Rob Salguero-Gomez recently organised a week long workshop on Matrix Population Models (MPM) and Integral Population Models (IPM).